 Holy Family University was established in 1954 by the Congregation of the Sisters of the Holy Family of Nazareth and is located in the Archdiocese of Philadelphia, Pennsylvania.
 It owns and operates two independent satellite locations around the greater Philadelphia area.
 It is the youngest Roman Catholic university in Philadelphia.

 This school is accredited by the Middle States Commission on Higher Education, with several independent accreditations for the schools Nursing, Business, and Education programs also listed on the school’s website.
 It teaches students from a Judeo-Christian tradition, which focuses on being in service to God, others, and self through humility and dignity.
+Other highlights include:

 Holy Family University strives to educate students through their motto, which from Latin is translated to “I am bound by my responsibilities.”
 This simple declaration is the cornerstone of the school’s belief that students must be encouraged and challenged to meet all the obstacles and obligations that rise to meet them, ensuring they leave university as well-rounded and responsible citizens.